unusualfor/advanced-kubernetes/README.md

   2. **Ensure Prometheus Is Scraping Cluster Metrics**
 	  - Prometheus should be configured to scrape metrics from Kubernetes components.
 If you installed Prometheus using the official Helm chart, default scrape configs are included and you do not need to do anything.
-	  - To verify, open the Prometheus UI and check the "Targets" page (or simply, hit http://$PNODE_IP:$PNODE_PORT/targets).
+	  - To verify, open the Prometheus UI and check the "Targets" page (or simply, hit the following).
 	  All expected Kubernetes endpoints should be listed as "up".
+	  	```bash
+	  	echo "Prometheus UI - Targets: http://$PNODE_IP:$PNODE_PORT/targets"
+	  	```

   3. **Access Prometheus and Grafana UIs**
 	  - Use the commands above to retrieve the NodePort URLs.
 Open the Grafana URL in your browser.